prangunj23/prangunj23.github.io/README.md

 ### HTML todo list

 - [ ] Fix navbar for each page other than homepage (copy paste homepage code)
-- [ ] Make sure Error 404 page and 5xx exist
+- [x] Make sure an Error 404 page exists
 - [ ] Add favicons/apple web meta/windows tiles to each page
 - [ ] Ensure all CSS files are loaded before any JavaScript files in the HEAD
 - [ ] Add rel canonical to avoid duplicate content.